Note: This post was updated on April 2015 to add Big Girls Cry and Elastic Heart to this Chandelier analysis because why not

 – Sia Furler, Billboard Magazine

 Those two drugs are good painkillers, but bad news if they become habits.
+This is something that too many will be able to relate to, as the use of highly addictive and strong painkillers increases amongst many.
+It is important that this is highlighted, as these drugs can lead to the destruction of many people’s lives, including loss of work (through random drug tests administered, like this hair follicle test) and loss of loved ones.
 But why should you care about consequence if you can’t feel pain?
 The verses leading up to it might be peppered with some regret “when will I learn” or fear “I’m holding on for dear life”, but all you hear in the chorus is just pure thrill.
 But that’s why Sia chose Maddie for the video.
 In all those times of regret, she probably felt like a helpless little girl, but maybe she’d also silently wished that could go back to that age, when “a good time call” and “love” was more…innocent.
 So she sings.

 On the other hand, Maddie probably wants all of the big “party girl” privileges that Sia has, more freedom, being able to drink and meet cute boys in a huge party.
 Of course, as a child she’d be blissfully unaware of all the bad consequences big girls have to endure when party girls do get hurt.
 So she dances.